aditya04jain/aditya04jain/README.md

 ## About Me

-🎓 studying computer science and mathematics @ columbia (class of '26)
+🎓 studying computer science and econ @ columbia (class of '26)

 🌱 currently learning systems programming in C